ConU-REL/COEN446-project/README.md

 ## Smart HVAC System

+### Installation Steps
+The steps for installing this project are listed in the project report.

 ### Project Breakdown
 This project involves the design and implementation of a simple MQTT system which automatically controls the temperature within a home or room based upon the preferences of the users that occupy that home or room.